Census 'shambles': 18-month wait for first data to be released in September

 This was an issue that National MP Nick Smith raised issue with earlier this month.

-MacPherson said she was confident that the data needed to support the allocation of population-based funding to DHBs would be "fit for purpose."
+MacPherson said she was confident that the data needed to support the allocation of population-based funding to DHBs would be "fit for purpose".

 Last month, MacPherson was threatened with a complaint to Parliament's Speaker Trevor Mallard if she did not deliver the census information to a committee of MPs after twice refusing to provide the committee with the number of partially and fully completed responses to the census.